When it comes to all the things you might need to store, nothing is quite as precious, and extraordinarily delicate, as your book collection.

 Eco knows what he’s talking about (he ought to, the author tended a 30,000 volume personal library in his Italian mansion).
 The threats he enumerated—pests, the elements and misuse—are exactly what you, as the librarian of your self-storage unit, will need to guard against.

-To find out the best way to handle your book storage, we turned to Richard Davies from Abe Books, an online marketplace that specializes in trading collectible and rare books.
+To find out the best way to pack books for long term storage, we turned to Richard Davies from Abe Books, an online marketplace that specializes in trading collectible and rare books.

 The following steps will walk you through preparing your books for storage, packing your books, and choosing a suitable storage space for your book collection.